top of page

 • You will be moved to the recovery room for about an hour.
 As you wake up from anesthesia, you will be monitored closely by the recovery room nurse.

-• You will wake up with oxygen in your nose and some urinary catheters and drains.
+• You will wake up with oxygen in your nose and a urinary catheter.

-• Your family cannot visit you in the recovery room, but they will be given updates on your status.
+• Your family cannot visit you in the recovery room, but they may be given updates on your status.

-• Once you are more awake and alert, you may leave the surgery center or hospital; if you need to stay in the hospital because of the nature of the surgery, you will be transfered to your hospital room.
+• Once you are more awake and alert, you may leave the surgery center or hospital; if you need to stay in the hospital, you will be transfered to your hospital room.

 SUPPLIES